aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/excel-themes-and-colors/extract-theme-data-from-excel-file/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows the users to extract Theme related data from an Excel file.
-For example, you can extract Theme Name applied to workbook and Theme Color applied to the cell or borders of the cell, etc.
+Aspose.Cells allows users to extract theme‑related data from an Excel file.
+For example, you can extract the theme name applied to the workbook and the theme color applied to a cell or its borders, etc.

-You can apply Theme to your workbook using Microsoft Excel via Page Layout > Themes command.
+You can apply a theme to your workbook using Microsoft Excel via the Page Layout > Themes command.

 {{% /alert %}}